What is Crohn’s Disease?

 What is the Treatment for Crohn’s Disease?

 While there is no cure for Crohn’s disease, treatment usually involves a combination of medication, lifestyle changes, and in more severe cases, surgery.
-Medication for Crohn’s includes several different types of prescription anti-inflammatory drugs.
+Medication for Crohn’s, typically given through an infusion, includes several different types of prescription anti-inflammatory drugs.
 Implementing daily exercise and a healthy diet that’s low in fat will also help mitigate symptoms.

 If left untreated, Crohn’s disease can continue to progress and lead to severe health complications such as bowel obstruction, malnutrition, ulcers, fistulas, arthritis, osteoporosis, and colon cancer.